 The 3-year study, which was initiated under the Obama administration, started as a garden-variety pest control program for third world countries.
 After the 2016 election, funds were cut, which forced the research team to consider less expensive and alternative solutions.

-After trying several ideas, including miniature condoms, forcing rats to watch cat videos and most controversially, hanging pictures of former UK Prime Minister Margaret Thatcher around the cages, the idea of rat Fleshlights came to Dr. Gossling in a dream.
+After trying several ideas, including small condoms, forcing rats to watch cat videos, and most controversially, hanging pictures of former UK Prime Minister Margaret Thatcher around the cages, the idea of rat Fleshlights came to Dr. Gossling in a dream.